 - F-3 Married Sons & Daughters of US citizens

 - F-4 Brothers & Sisters of US Citizens

-An applicant’s priority date is the day that the government received the I-130 Petition.
+An applicant’s priority date is the day that the government receives the I-130 Petition.
 Watch our family-based video to see various methods of shortening your waiting time for a green card.

-The word “Current”in the Visa Bulletin indicates that no backlog presently exists in a particular category.
-Alternately, the word “Unavailable” indicates that it is not possible to apply for permanent residence in that category.
+The word “Current” in the Visa Bulletin indicates that no backlog presently exists in a particular category.
+Alternately, “U” or the word “Unavailable” indicates that it is not possible to apply for permanent residence in that category.

 B. FAMILY-SPONSORED FILING DATE CHART – The chart below reflects dates for filing visa applications within a time frame justifying immediate action in the application process.
 Applicants for immigrant visas who have a priority date earlier than the application date in the chart may assemble and submit required documents to the Department of State’s National Visa Center, following receipt of notification from the National Visa Center containing detailed instructions.
 The application date for an oversubscribed category is the priority date of the first applicant who cannot submit documentation to the National Visa Center for an immigrant visa.

 State Department Visa Bulletin January 2021 FB FILING DATE CHART